FriwiDev/thesis/src/vpn_gateway/client/docs/apis/tags/TunnelEntryManagementApi.md

-Creates a new tunnel entry or updates one
+Creates a new tunnel entry or updates one.
+Only updating of match entries is allowed - not the rest of the tunnel parameters.

 ### Example